Gerald Mahan: Career

-Born in Portland, Oregon Mahan graduated valedictorian from Franklin High School.
-He studied physics at Harvard University and graduated magna cum laude in 1959.
-In 1964, under John Hopfield at the University of California, Berkeley he received his PhD in physics for explaining linear dispersion in excitations.
-Upon graduation he became a research scientist at General Electric's Corporate Research Laboratory.
-He worked full-time for General Electric until 1967 and then spent another 28 years working for them part-time (one of the longest part time continuous relationships in GE research history).
-While at GE he pioneered the application of mathematical techniques developed by three Russians (Abrikosov, Gorkov and Dzyaloshinskii) to adapt Green's functions to theoretical solid-state physics.
-The solutions using this method challenged the conventional wisdom.
+Work

+While at GE, Mahan pioneered the application of mathematical techniques developed by three Russians: Alexei Abrikosov, Lev Gor'kov and Igor Dzyaloshinskii; to adapt Green's functions to theoretical solid-state physics.
 The x-ray edge theory was part of this work.
 The results produced using this method, while controversial at the time, were almost universally supported by later experimental results and eventually became accepted as fundamental mathematical techniques.
 Charles Duke worked closely with Mahan while they were both at GE and learned and applied these techniques leading to discoveries in the tunneling of electrons across semiconductor diodes.
 He is quoted in an interview as saying that "basically, Gerry taught me solid-state physics".